 IDM 2041 - Research Ethics and Scientific Communication

 Writing in the Sciences (Stanford) [Recommended by previous Pitt Public Health Students]

 English Grammar and Style (University of Queensland)

 The granddaddy of online writing resources is the Purdue Online Writing Lab.
 They have everything imaginable, but it can be hard to find your way around.
 Browse the site map (really an index).
-There are sections on the writing process, on professional and technical writing, on grantwriting, on citation, and even on writing for the job search process
+There are sections on the writing process, on professional and technical writing, on grant writing, on citations, and even on writing for the job search process.

 Dave’s ESL Café